apocalyptech/snakebirdsolver/README.md

 about 6GB resident memory before it finds the solution.
 Level 19 gets to 14GB before it's even gotten to depth/step number 20.
-Depth-First should be a bit kinder to system memory, though it'll still chew up quite a bit remembering which game states we've seen before (to help trim the tree).
+Depth-First should be a bit kinder to system memory, though it'll still chew up quite a bit remembering which game states we've seen before.

 There are some tests in `tests.py` which just check the solver against known-good solutions for some of the more-quickly-solved puzzles.
 Not